Retail job market report cover, Minneapolis-St. Paul-Bloomington, MN-WI, 2026-06

 Mid-Career Candidates

-Biggest mistake: Leading with years of tenure instead of measurable results like conversion, shrink control, attachment sales, or inventory accuracy.
+Biggest mistake: Leading with years of experience alone instead of quantifying sales, shrink control, staffing coverage, inventory accuracy, and merchandising results.

 Career Switchers